NGnius/rc-servers/README.md

 Some personal identifiers are sent but only exist ephemerally.
 The exception is Robocraft servers, which store the minimum account info possible on disk.
 This includes a unique user identifier, username, vehicle data, and user configuration data.
-The current PC's MAC address is also sent to the server (this is a Robocraft client """feature""", it is not recorded by any server).
+The current PC's MAC address is also sent to the server (this is a Robocraft client feature, it is not recorded by any server).

 ## Development